nikitavoloboev/data/productivity/flow/Rules.md

 ## Finance
 - Track every purchase made with YNAB.
 Putting it in its respective category.
 - Adhere to my budget that I have set for each of the categories.
 	- If there is no budget left for eating out.
 Don't eat out.

+## SnippetsLab
+- Attach the URL to snippets as note as a first thing always if URL is needed.
+Add other notes underneath the URL.